 Common breeds used in therapy dog application and research includes Golden Retrievers and Labradors.
 Therapy dogs are not limited to a certain size or breed, the main factor that is important is their temperament.
 The dog must be friendly and patient, and be at ease when certain situations occur.
 Therapy dogs should be okay with being petted and cuddled, even if a stranger does so.
 There are certain things to look for before choosing which dog is right for you.

 We have many Pekay puppies, both past and present, who have gone onto become successful therapy dogs.
-Below we are highlighting two superstars who are currently active in their neighborhoods.
+Below we are highlighting some of our Therapy Dog superstars.

 Meet Sue Ellen – Pekay’s Beautiful Spirit

-Sue Ellen is 7 years old and shares her canine love in the North Georgia area.
+Sue Ellen shares her canine love in the North Georgia area.